roachstation/roachstation/tgui/docs/tgui-for-custom-html-popups.md

 ## Sending assets

-TGUI in /tg/station codebase has `/datum/asset`, that packs scripts and stylesheets for delivery via CDN for efficiency.
+TGUI in roachstation codebase has `/datum/asset`, that packs scripts and stylesheets for delivery via CDN for efficiency.
 TGUI internally uses this asset system to render TGUI interfaces *proper* and TGUI chat.
 This is a snippet from internal TGUI code:

 ```dm
 window.initialize(